samer-alhalabi/Loan-Eligibility-using-Machine-Learning-Models/README.md

 This project will show how to predict loan eligibility to automate the process of targeting the right applicants.

-This dataset is about past loans.
+The dataset has historical data about past loans.
 The __Loan_train.csv__ data set includes details of 346 customers whose loan are already paid off or defaulted.
 It includes following fields:

 | Field          | Description                                                                           |
 |----------------|---------------------------------------------------------------------------------------|